gusfeliciano/gusfeliciano/README.md

 <!-- BLOG-POST-LIST:END -->

 ## ⚡ Fun fact
-When I'm not immersed in the cloud, you can find me [Insert a hobby or interesting fact about yourself]!
+When I'm not immersed in the cloud, you can find me hiking anywhere I can across Colorado!

 <!--
 **gusfeliciano/gusfeliciano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.